-The outcomes of Beating The Crabbies include:
+The outcomes of beating the Crabbies include:

-Kids realize that they can have more energy and fun by taking charge of getting sleep, eating healthy foods, and getting exercise.
+Kids realize they can have more energy and fun by taking charge of getting sleep, eating healthy foods, and getting exercise.

 Kids become more willing to make choices that help them build strong minds and bodies.

 With biological needs better taken care of, they have more stable moods, positive attitudes, and increased confidence.